Football season has an interesting start - NewsBreak

 Serena is one of the few people in sports that gets called the greatest of all time and actually is.
 There has never been a tennis player as dominant as long as Serena Williams.
 It’s difficult to imagine there ever will be again.

 Now, let’s talk some football.
 I want to start off by tipping my cap again to App State in the entire Sun Belt Conference.
-Texas A&M paid the Mountaineers one and a half million dollars to travel to College Station and embarrass them on national television.
+Texas A&M paid the Mountaineers $1.5 million to travel to College Station and embarrass them on national television.

 Meanwhile, Nebraska paid Georgia Southern $1.4 million to receive the same treatment in Lincoln.
 Notre Dame, not wanting to feel left out, also paid over $1 million to Marshall for traveling to South Bend and beating the Fighting Irish in front of their home fans.

-If you are keeping track, Sun Belt Conference teams got paid over four million dollars and decided to take both the opponents’ money and pride.
+If you are keeping track, Sun Belt Conference teams got paid over $4 million and decided to take both the opponents’ money and pride.

 Another reason I don’t gamble on sports is because fantasy football stresses me out enough.
 I had multiple screens going and I struggled to pull myself away.